AlibabaCloudDocs/sls/intl.en-US/Developer Guide/SDK Reference/Log Service SDK for Python.md

 Log Service SDK for Python supports all operating systems that run Python, such as Linux, Mac OS X, and Windows.

-1. Run the following command as an administrator in the command-line interface \(CLI\) to install Log Service SDK for Python.
+1. Run the following command as an administrator in the command-line interface \(CLI\) to install Log Service SDK for Python:

     ```
     pip install -U aliyun-log-python-sdk